openedx/edx-documentation/en_us/shared/course_components/create_preroll_video.rst

 To include a pre-roll video in your course, you prepare the video file and its transcript file or files and upload them to Studio.
-Because the pre-roll video is not part of the courseware defined in the course outline, you do not use a video component to add the pre-roll video to your course.
+Because the pre-roll video is not part of the course that is defined in the course outline, you do not use a video component to add the pre-roll video to your course.

 Guidelines for Creating Pre-Roll Videos
 *********************************************